...

 Step 3: Calculate Material Costs

 To calculate the material costs, determine the cost of the workpiece material per unit.
-Then multiply this by the number of units you expect to produce per hour.
+Then multiply this by the units you expect to produce per hour.

 Example: